 - Shape each dough piece into a nice round ball, pulling from all the sides and tuck into the bottom.
 Place the dough on your left (right) palm, and rotate it with your right (left) hand, keeping the seam side on the bottom.

-- Put the dough on a baking sheet lined with parchment paper or silicone baking mat.
-Cover the dough with plastic wrap to prevent from drying.
-Rest the dough for 15 minutes at the room temperature.
+- Put the dough on a baking sheet lined with parchment paper or a silicone baking mat.
+Cover the dough with plastic wrap to prevent it from drying.
+Rest the dough for 15 minutes at room temperature.

 - After resting, flatten the dough with your hand, fold in thirds twice (just like you did earlier), and shape it into balls.

 - Press the dough so stretches to 3 inch (8 cm) diameter.
 Then put 35 g of red bean paste in the middle of the dough.
 Then pull all sides of the dough around and wrap the red bean paste tightly to seal.